rhjensen79/robert-jensen.dk/content/posts/2022-remote-access-tce/index.md

 Give your tunnel a name.
 Note a tunnel can expose multiple endpoints, so the name should be generic.
 I will call mine `Tanzu Community Edition`
 ![Tunnel Name](images/name_tunnel.png)

 Click `Save tunnel`

 You will now be presented with different enviroment options.
 The closest fit we have, is the Docker one.
 So click that one, and copy and save the command.
 We will need some of it later.
 ![Docker enviroment](images/docker_command.png)

 Note I have regenerated the token, so it's not working anymore.
-You should offcourse not share it on the internet.
+You should offcourse not share this on the internet.

 The last thing, we need to do, is to create a public url, to access our service on.

 I have chosen the url nginx.tanzu.dk and i'm pointing it to the internal service, within my k8s cluster.

 The cloudflare tunnel, will be deployed in the default namespace, so I can just reference the nginx service with http://nginx:80

-If i was in seperatete namespaces, then the url would look something like this http://nginx.namespace:80
+If you need to access different namespaces, then the url would look something like this http://nginx.namespace:80
 ![Setup DNS](images/setup_dns.png)

 Click `Save Tanzu Community Edition tunnel`